-Since then, the EDGE protocol has gained popularity and is used by a number of carriers.
+Since then, the EDGE protocol has gained popularity and is used by several carriers.
 T-Mobile is one of those carriers that have appreciated the use of this protocol in the United States.
 In these subsequent sections, we shall outline the T-Mobile EDGE protocol and what you can do with it, alongside other related ideas.

 First and foremost, EDGE is the acronym for Enhanced Data Rates for GSM Evolution.
 In simple terms, this is a 2G network that allows you to transfer data faster on GSM networks.
 When it comes to cellular technology, EDGE technology is quite old and outdated.

-Why Do I See EDGE on a 4G LTE Subscription?
+You may See EDGE on a 4G LTE Subscription for Following Reasons

-Sometimes, you might switch on your phone, only for you to see the EDGE icon on the network signal bar, yet you are on a 4G LTE Subscription.
-Ideally, you should not be seeing the ‘E’ symbol but rather the ‘4G’ or ‘5G’ symbol if you are on a 5G subscription.
-If you spot the ‘E’ symbol on your phone’s network signal bar, you should not panic as this is perfectly normal.
+Sometimes, you might switch on your phone only for you to see the EDGE icon on the network signal bar, yet you are on a 4G LTE Subscription.
+Ideally, you should not see the ‘E’ symbol but rather the ‘4G’ or ‘5G’ symbol if you are on a 5G subscription.
+If you spot the ‘E’ symbol on your phone’s network signal bar, you should not panic, as this is perfectly normal.

-Even with T-Mobile, you are likely to see the ‘E’ symbol from time to time.
-Such is usually the case if you are in an area that has a weak 4G LTE network.
+Even with T-Mobile, you will likely see the ‘E’ symbol occasionally.
+Such is usually the case if you are in an area with a weak 4G LTE network.
 Most carriers usually put more emphasis on being connected than having fast internet speeds because there is a need for you to be connected to a network that offers the best speeds at any given time.

 As a result, your mobile phone will be connected to the EDGE network or 2G network at one time or another.
 If you are a T-Mobile user, you will still be connected to its network despite being on a remote area or in area where 4G or 5G network strength is weak or non-existent.

 Thankfully, you will not be connected to the T-Mobile EDGE network for longer periods.
 As soon as you are in an area where it has a strong 4G network, be sure that your network mode will shift on the go.
-The bad news is that 2G network is quite slow and thus might not allow you to do a number of online activities more effectively.
+The bad news is that 2G network is quite slow and thus might not allow you to do several online activities more effectively.

 Finally, your phone should not get stuck in the EDGE network.
 Instead, the network modes should alternate from time to time.
-In case you are stuck in the EDGE network, chances are that your phone or the T-Mobile network has issues.
+If you are stuck in the EDGE network, chances are that your phone or the T-Mobile network has issues.

-What Should You do If Your Phone is Stuck on T-Mobile EDGE Network?
+If Your Phone is Stuck on T-Mobile EDGE Network – Try the following

-The last thing you would wish to experience is for your phone is stuck on the T-Mobile EDGE network for hours and fail to reconnect to this carrier’s original network.
-Thankfully, there are several interventions that can help you get started.
+The last thing you would wish to experience is that your phone is stuck on the T-Mobile EDGE network for hours and fail to reconnect to this carrier’s original network.
+Thankfully, several interventions can help you get started.
 These include:

 1. Move close to a signal tower